sin-diesel/github-actions-article/README.md

 # How to implement your own workflow

-A workflow in github actions is basically a list of commands that you write to set up the remote machine on github to run in the way you want to.
+A workflow in github actions is basically a list of commands that get executed on a remote machine.

+Let's begin configuring our own runner.

 1) First, we create a `.github/workflows` directory in our git repository.
 You can do it in github or in your local repository, and then push it to remote github repo.
 2) Then we need to create `.yml` file in `.github/workflows`.
 This will contain all of the commands we are going to write.
 You can name it whatever you like, on our case, this will simply be `main.yml`